cinch-labs/data-engineer-tech-exercise/README.md

 You always want your virtual environment to be active when working on this project.

     source ./.venv/bin/activate

+If you are using Windows, you will need:

+    .venv\Scripts\activate.bat

 #### Installing Python requirements